Phuket Gay Travel

 Two nights in Patong will suffice.
 I think the gay culture here is entertaining and unique, but there really is not much authenticity in this part of town right next to the shore.

-There are motorbike rentals right next door, so you can get around very easily!
+Motorbike rentals are available right next door to the hotel, so you can get around very easily!
 Taxis are also available on the street and fare to the bars is quite low.
-I had a blast here with the friendly staff and tranquil pool.